ColinKennedy/ways/docs/descriptors.rst

     descriptor_info = {
         'create_using': 'ways.api.GitLocalDescriptor',
+        'uuid': 'some_unique_string-we-can_search_for-later',
         'path': '/some/path/on/disk',
         'items': ('plugins', ),
     }

-"create_using" is a the only reserved key in our dict.
-Ways uses "create_using" to import the Descriptor object.
+"create_using" and "uuid" are the only reserved key in our dict for all custom Descriptors.
+Ways uses "create_using" to import the Descriptor object. "uuid" is used to get the Descriptor later.
+For example, if a Descriptor failed to load and you wanted to get its load results to find out why it failed to load, you'd use the value in "uuid" to do it.

-All other key/value pairs are passed to the Descriptor, directly.
+Excluding "create_using" and "uuid", all other key/value pairs are passed to the Descriptor, directly.
 It's worth noting that create_using can be any callable Python object.
 It could be a function or a class, for example.

 Knowing what you now know about Descriptors, the previous example with the 4 different ways to load Descriptors could technically be rewritten as URL strings.